JoshuaRibeiro/SalaryCalc/README.md

 Feature set

-    Choose between the 6 latest tax years, and specify pension contributions and tax code (optional)
+    Choose between the 6 latest tax years, and specify pension % and tax code (optional)

-    Generate ASCII table with yearly, monthly, weekly, and daily values for Gross Income, Pension (if applicable), Taxable Income, Tax, National Insurance Contributions, and Net Income
+    Generate ASCII table with yearly, monthly, weekly, and daily values for Gross Income, Taxable Income, Tax, National Insurance Contributions, and Net Income

+    Table includes pension row if pension% is above 0

-    Expandable ASCII table based on value size (if len(value) > 12: expand column)
+    Columns expands based on value size (if len(value) > 12: expand column)

-    Export ASCII table in CSV format
+    Option to export output in CSV format

     Output a breakdown showing how much is paid in each tax bracket based off of the input

-Reversing Tax

-    Reversing tax uses an algorithm to adjust gross_income proportionately until we retrieve the desired output.
+Reversing tax uses an algorithm to adjust gross income proportionately until the desired output is retrieved.